ProfoundNetworks/bsearch/README.md

     import "github.com/ProfoundNetworks/bsearch"

-    // Create the index (also see cmd/bsearch_index for a CLI tool) idx, err := bsearch.NewIndexOptions(filepath, IndexOptions{Delimiter: '|'})
+    // Create the index (also see cmd/bsearch_index for a CLI tool) idx, err := bsearch.NewIndex(filepath)
+    idx.Write()

+    // Alternatively, if you need to tweak the options idx, err := bsearch.NewIndexOptions(filepath, IndexOptions{Delimiter: '|'})
     idx.Write()